- professional activities

-Mike applies his thirty-five years of energy law experience to help navigate regulatory requirements and issues for clients in the electricity, natural gas, and oil pipeline sectors.
+Mike applies his more than thirty-five years of energy law experience to help navigate regulatory requirements and issues for clients in the electricity, natural gas, and oil pipeline sectors.
 He excels at developing clients’ rate cases, infrastructure projects, and proposed services and tariffs, and managing stakeholder and regulatory reviews to achieve favorable outcomes.
 Mike also is accomplished in negotiating contracts for interconnection, transmission, storage, and other services, and for the development, financing and sale of energy infrastructure assets.

 Mike works with each client to identify and evaluate the best available options for achieving their goals in time- and cost-efficient ways.
 Recognizing that his clients typically have to deal continuously with affected stakeholders on other issues and in other forums, Mike stresses developing justifications for a client’s desired outcome without creating needless political or personal friction with regulators, customers, and opponents.

 Mike is regularly involved in proceedings before the Federal Energy Regulatory Commission (FERC), the Department of Energy, the Pipeline and Hazardous Materials Safety Administration and the North American Electric Reliability Corporation (NERC).
 He is also experienced in state regulatory proceedings, and in litigation in federal district courts and courts of appeals.

-- Assisting an interstate natural gas pipeline in its successful bid to win FERC’s first-ever approval of a tariff permitting the pipeline to reserve unused capacity on its system for use in low-cost expansion projects that otherwise would require a more time-consuming and more costly formal application for a certificate of public convenience and necessity.
+- Assisted an interstate natural gas pipeline in its successful bid to win FERC’s first-ever approval of a tariff permitting the pipeline to reserve unused capacity on its system for use in low-cost expansion projects that otherwise would require a more time-consuming and more costly formal application for a certificate of public convenience and necessity.

-- Helping two natural gas pipeline companies evaluate jurisdictional, regulatory, and environmental issues related to making bids to construct new onshore and offshore pipelines to export natural gas from the United States to Mexico.
+- Helped two natural gas pipeline companies evaluate jurisdictional, regulatory, and environmental issues related to making bids to construct new onshore and offshore pipelines to export natural gas from the United States to Mexico.

-- Representing a group of transmission-owning electric utilities in FERC litigation of complaints that seek to lower the utilities’ base return on equity allowance by more than $400 million per year.
+- Represented a group of transmission-owning electric utilities in FERC litigation of complaints that seek to lower the utilities’ base return on equity allowance by more than $400 million per year.